bboc/ogtool/README.md

 1. og-tools cannot access objects shared layers properly.
 It appears that this might be caused by py-appscript.
 Since py-appscript is unmaintained for quite a few years now, this issue will most likely not be fixed anytime soon.
 An effective workaround might be toggling the shared layers before and after processing, either manually, or maybe through AppleScript/JavsScript or even with py-appscript.
 2. ogtranslate currently does not tranlsate line labels, this will be fixed in a future updates.
 3. The test suite only covers omnigraffle_export and ogexport, and needs to be extended for ogtool and ogtranslate.
+4. replacing text in attribute runs does not result in the document being marked as updated, so injected tranlsations are not saved.
+The code contains a workaround (toggling an element's color ot another value, and then back to the original value), so that the element with replaced text is marked as updated.
+This problem is at least present in OmniGraffle 6.6.2 and can be observed through watching document.modified()

 TODOs, including other small issues and more notes are tracked in [TODO.taskpaper](TODO.taskpaper)